evilnick/plakar.io/content/integrations/dropbox/index.md

 - Storing backups with your own encryption keys, isolated from Dropbox access
 - Allowing granular recovery of files or folders without full restore

-Your data remains safe, verifiable, and restorable—no matter what happens in your live Dropbox environment.
+Your data remains safe, verifiable, and restorable no matter what happens in your live Dropbox environment.

 ## 🛡️ How Plakar secures your Dropbox workflows